Dashboard (computing): Assessing the quality of dashboards

-A research-based framework for Business Intelligence dashboard design includes the following questions:
+A research-based framework for Business Intelligence dashboard design suggests that "cross-visual interactivity" is the most impactful of all features.

 Dashboard software

 Dashboards serve as a visual representation for a company to monitor progress and trends, not only among themselves but against other companies as well.
 Dashboards and visualizations contain data that is updated in real time.
 For example, if the underlying data in an Excel spreadsheet were to change, so would the visualization.

 Power BI

 Power BI provides the tools for a user to create different types of visualizations to communicate the data that they are using.
 Some examples of these visualizations include graphs, maps, and clustered columns.
 Power BI pulls data from Excel that can be used to create dashboards and visualizations.
 Whereas Excel does not import data from Power BI.
 Excel is typically used for less data and Power BI is more complex.
 Power BI can be used to display trends over time.
 For example, a company can create a time plot that shows its costs and revenues over a certain period.
 The data can then be arranged to show per day, month, quarter, year, etc. This requires simple formatting tools so the data can quickly be changed and compared.
 Power BI allows the user to customize their visualizations by adding colors and labels.
 In addition, when the user clicks a data point, they are able to understand what the point or selection is showing.
 Power BI also has a commonly used map feature where businesses can view their sales and earnings across different states and countries.
 Places with the highest amounts of data will appear larger in size.
 For example, a state with the most revenue will be bigger than states with less data.
 Power BI is also interactive in that in any type of map a person can expand a specific category to look deeper into the data contained.